-3.1 An initial history match
+10 3.1 An initial history match

 In this section we find regions of land surface parameter space in FAMOUS that remain NROY given some defensible assumptions about observational uncertainty.
-Figure 3 shows how the regionally aggregated simulated forest fraction varies across the ensemble, compared with the corresponding observations.
-Although the simulator was not run at the "standard" parameter settings in the ensemble, we can use the emulator to estimate its output and uncertainty (± 1 standard deviation) at those settings, and show these on the plot, in black.
+Figure 3 shows how the regionally aggregated simulated forest fraction varies across the ensemble.
+The figure shows histograms of the number of ensemble members with a particular forest fraction, compared with the corresponding observations.
+Although the simulator was not run at the "standard" or "default" parameter settings in the

+15 ensemble, we can use the emulator to estimate its output and uncertainty (± 1 standard deviation) at those settings, and show these on the plot, in black.

-The simulator run at the standard inputs significantly underestimates the forest fraction in the Amazon region, with a best estimate of >0.3.
-The other tropical forests are slightly overestimated, North American forests are very slightly underestimated.
-Global forest fraction is simulated close to the observed fraction.
-Most ensemble members overestimate forest fraction in Central Africa, Southeast Asia, and North America.
-Some ensemble members simulate an Amazon forest fraction around, and above, the observed fraction.
+The model run at the standard inputs underestimates the forest fraction in the Amazon region by a considerable margin (a best estimate of more than 0.3).
+The other tropical forests are slightly overestimated, while the North American forests are very slightly underestimated.
+Global forest fraction is simulated very near to the observed fraction.
+Most of the ensemble

+20 members overestimate forest fraction in Central Africa, Southeast Asia, and North America.
+Some ensemble members simulate an Amazon forest fraction around, and indeed above, the observed fraction.
 This gives us cause to hope that it is possible to find a set of parameters where the Amazon and other forests are simultaneously well simulated, without using a simulator discrepancy function.

-We aim to to find regions of parameter space where simulator error is removed, or minimised to a level consistent with observational uncertainty.
+A target for a history matching exercise is to find regions of parameter space where simulator error is removed, or minimised to a level consistent with observational uncertainty.
 In practice, this requires finding a region where the large negative bias in Amazon forest fraction is minimised while keeping the other forests well represented.

-On the advice of domain experts, we assume observational uncertainty of 0.05 (one standard deviation) in the Amazon, Central African, South East Asian and North American forests as broadly representative, or at least usefully illustrative.
-This corresponds to an expectation that the true 95% confidence interval is contained within the interval of ± 0.15 , following Pukelsheim's rule.
-This is nearly a third of the available range of zero to one, and it would be hard to argue that this represents an over-constraint.
+We allow an observational uncertainty of 0.05 (one standard deviation) in each of the Amazon, Central African, South East Asian and North American forests.
+This corresponds to an expectation that the true 95% confidence interval of ± 0.15 , following Pukelsheim's rule.
+This range is nearly a third of the available range of zero to one, and we contend that it would be hard to argue that this is an over-constraint.

-We sample uniformly across input parameter space and run the emulator at these locations.
-We history match the samples using all four individual forest observations, and visualise the space where max[I] < 3.
+We sample from the emulator uniformly across input parameter space, history match using all four individual forest observations, and visualise the space where max[I] < 3.
 Figure 4 shows a density pairs plot of the approximately 12% of the 10,000 samples from the emulator that are Not Ruled Out Yet by the history match.